 We will cover the cost of prescriptions as well as all meals, activities, and most incidentals, including the gym.

 PTSD isn’t unusual, but given that about 70 percent of the population has experienced some sort of trauma, it’s surprising how many people don’t develop PTSD.
 According to the Anxiety and Depression Association of America, the following PTSD statistics reflect the general population and demonstrate that while not common, it’s not uncommon, either.

 - 7.7 million Americans age 18 and older suffer from PTSD.

 - People exposed to mass violence get PTSD more frequently than those exposed to natural disasters.
 For example, 67 percent of people who witness a mass violence experience PTSD.

 - People exposed to previous violence develop PTSD more frequently than those who face trauma for the first time.

-Recovery from PTSD and addiction is possible, and we’ve seen the miracles that occur in people’s lives here at 12 Keys.
+Recovery from PTSD and addiction is possible, and we’ve seen the miracles that occur in people’s lives here at our PTSD addiction therapy program in Florida.
 You can experience that, too.
 With the right therapy and intervention, you can quit drugs and alcohol and live a sober life again.

-The first step is to call 12 Keys.
+The first step is to call 12 Keys PTSD addiction therapy program in Florida.
 We have someone who can speak with you 24/7.
 With personalized treatment plans and effective therapies, we can help you, or someone you love, get back on your feet again.